-The Pittsburgh Triple Board Program brings together premier clinical, research, and training programs in pediatrics, adult psychiatry, and child & adolescent psychiatry.
-The Triple Board Program offers a unique opportunity to train at the interface of pediatrics and psychiatry and prepares the physician to provide truly comprehensive child and family healthcare.
+The Pittsburgh Triple Board Program (TBP) brings together premier clinical, research, and training programs in pediatrics, adult psychiatry, and child & adolescent psychiatry.
+The TBP offers a unique opportunity to train at the interface of pediatrics and psychiatry and prepares the physician to provide truly comprehensive child and family-centered healthcare.

 |Children's Hospital of Pittsburgh|